chatresearch/ethrome-hackathon/README.md

 Challenge: Create a mini app that works well in group chat contexts.

 Implementation:
-- XMTP Integration for messaging
+- Standalone Web3 mini app with shareable links
-- Multi-user support with individual sessions
+- Results shareable to Twitter and Farcaster
-- Shared results via copy/share
+- Leaderboard for comparing roasts with friends
-- End-to-end encrypted messages
+- Copy-to-clipboard for easy sharing
-- Leaderboard for social comparison
+- XMTP for private agent communication

 ---